isabella232/callcenterapp/tutorial/blogp3.md

 #### **Welcome to Part 2.
 In this part, we will be just finishing up our logic app and uploading our files.**

 Link your “blob” blocks to your storage account when prompted.
-The block names in the above image are explanatory about what each block does.
+The block names in the Part 1 image are explanatory about what each block does.
 The for-each loop iterates through each “value” in the form submission.
 You will find “value” and many other variables in the “Dynamic Content” Section.
 Below is a detailed explanation of the major blocks:

 1.